OpsMx/standard-isd-gitops/update/README.md

 Please follow these instructions if you are updating any values in values.yaml after the installation.

-# Please use this set of instructions:
+# Please use below set of instructions:

 a) You have a 4.0.3.1 installed and required to update values

 b) Already have a gitops-repo for ISD (AP and Spinnaker) Configuration

 1. Execute these commands, replacing "gitops-repo" with your repo